gottsohn/aws-s3-quick-guide/README.md

 This will make the files `my-bucket` public.
 NOTE: Directory browsing is not allowed, only files can be viewed.

-For authorized usage you will be need to create a user will the pertinent permission's policy or create a root key _(not recommened)_.
+For authorized usage you will be need to create a user _(recommended)_ with the pertinent permission's policy or create a root key _(not recommened)_.
-Both can be created from the _Security Credentials_ page, the link can be found from the drop down menu under your full name.
+Both can be created from the _Security Credentials_ page, the link can be found from the drop down menu under your full name in the page header.

 #####Root Keys
 To create root keys expand the _Access Keys (Access Key ID and Secret Access Key)_ pane and add a new key.
-After creating an key, you are prompted to download a .csv containing the KEY and SECRET as the SECRET cannot be previewed ever again on the pane.
-It can only be removed/disabled.
+After creating a key, you are prompted to download a `.csv` file containing the KEY and SECRET as the SECRET cannot be previewed ever again on the pane.
+It can only be removed or disabled.

 From the above you will be able to get a _AWS_ACCESS_KEY_ID_ and _AWS_SECRET_ACCESS_KEY_ with root access, and can be used for all operations with the API.

 #####User Keys
-Still from the _Security Credentials_, select the Users menu on the left and create a new User.
-The user has the same key format as the Root Key above, only that the policy of Group attached to a user is responsible for the permission the user account has.
+Still from the _Security Credentials_ page, select the Users menu on the left and create a new User.
+The _user_ has the same key format as the _Root Key_ above, only that the policy or Group attached to a _user_ is responsible for the _permission_ that user account possess.
+Multiple policies can be added to a single _user_, as the case may be.